 One of the most popular cakes in Poland is cheesecake.
 There are endless numbers of recipes.
-There are people who like it more moist and some who prefer it more dry.
+There are people who like it moister and some who prefer it drier.
 Some prefer it with a base, other without.
 But a typical Polish cheesecake is made with twaróg (a curd cheese) and bakalie.

 BAKALIE – It is the word I miss so much.
-Bakalie is a mix of raisins, walnuts, hazelnuts, almonds, candied orange zest, dry apricots and plums.
+Bakalie is a mix of raisins, walnuts, hazelnuts, almonds, candied orange zest, dry apricots, and plums.
 There are no rules on proportions, it always to your own liking.
-So it is very useful word, you mention to add a handfull of bakalie into a cake or muffins and you don’t have to list.
+So it is a very useful word, you mention to add a handful of bakalie into a cake or muffins and you don’t have to list.

 My mum loves cheesecake with a big amount of raisins.
 As a child I always removed them, now I can take it, but if I am one to decide what to add, I will go for candied orange zest and almonds.

 Anyway, this cheesecake is really delicious, moist and rich, very festive.
 Like all cheesecakes, it has a tendency to lower itself after cooling down, but it is typical and it tastes delicious anyway, so don’t worry.
 So come one, try it.
 It is worth it.

 - 250g butter, room temperature